0atman/trebetherick.net/content/hotels.md

 # St Moritz Hotel - Opened 1946

-- St Moritz around 1950.
+## 1943
-It became a home for children evacuated from Aldersbrook in East London in the late summer of 1943. and it housed about 25 school-aged evacuees with others going to places like Tristram House in New Polzeath where Joe went.
+St Moritz became a home for children evacuated from Aldersbrook in East London in the late summer of 1943.
+It housed about 25 school-aged evacuees with others going to places like Tristram House in New Polzeath.
-From comments on different Polzeath Walks posts I gather that staff members from Aldersbrook, including one known as Jane (actually Joan Bish), managed the St Moritz evacuees and a nurse Cloke or Cloak was in charge of the younger children at Tristram House.
-St Moritz Court was once a local prep school.
+- St Moritz Court was once a local prep school.
 Later, the Underwood family owned and managed it as part of the original St. Moritz Hotel.
 The Bedwell family acquired 4 St Moritz Court when the Underwoods sold the hotel in 1978.

 ---
 ## 1950s